risingwavelabs/risingwave-docs-legacy/docs/sql/create-source/create-source-kafka-redpanda.md

 RisingWave supports reading schemas from a Schema Registry.
 The latest schema will be retrieved from the specified Schema Registry using the `TopicNameStrategy` strategy at the time the `CREATE SOURCE` statement is issued.
 Then the schema parser in RisingWave will automatically determine the columns and data types to use in the source.

+### Source schema change

+As long as the writer schema changes in a compatible way, RisingWave will continue using the original reader schema definition by mapping values from the new to the old schema version.
+To use a newer version of the writer schema in RisingWave, you need to drop and recreate the source.

 To specify the Schema Registry, add this clause to a `CREATE SOURCE` statement.

 ```sql